natresnet/buildingregistry-schema-v2/README.md

     "Supply" has been added
     "Exhaust" has been added

-Under Ratings/WarningFlags/BuildingAttributeFlags a speeling error has been corrected for the element name
+Under Ratings/WarningFlags/BuildingAttributeFlags a spelling error has been corrected for the element name

     "AverageCeilingHeightValue"